News about JANZZ.technology.

-Follow the latest developments of JANZZ.technology, JANZZ.jobs, and our products and semantic solutions.
+Follow the latest news and developments of JANZZ.technology, JANZZ.jobs, and our products and semantic solutions.

 If you would like further information or an online demonstration, require images or would like to report on JANZZ.technology, please do not hesitate to contact us at any time.

 Back in 2008, when we first started developing our solutions, the work of Diamond, Mortenson and Pissarides provided the scientific basis for our job and skills matching technology.
 With their Nobel prize winning labor market theory and the DMP model, they provided a first coherent, complete framework to think about labor market dynamics in a structured way.
 In their theory, labor markets are viewed as markets with search frictions: workers look for suitable jobs and employers look for suitable workers, » Read more about: “No unemployed candidates will be considered at all” – the crux of unemployment. »

 In recent years there have been many posts, articles and reports on how AI and automation will shape the future of work.
 Depending on the author’s perspective or agenda, these pieces go one of two ways: either the new technology will destroy jobs and have devastating effects on the labor market, or it will create a better, brighter future for everyone by destroying only the boring jobs and generating better, much more interesting ones.
 As always, » Read more about: AI, automation and the future of work – beyond the usual bubbles »

 This is part of a series of articles we conduct to analyze government policies and practices on the strategies to build AI workforce.
 Previously, we have analyzed how Singapore is helping mid-career PMETs to switch to the tech sector and a collaborative effort between government, tech companies and education providers in Saudi Arabia.
 Our third stop is China.